awinabi/queue-modules/README.md

 ### Running the jar File

-This assumes the dependent jar files are in the lib folder [amqp-client-3.0.4.jar, json-simple-1.1.1.jar ]
+After running `mvn package` the jar file dependencies will be in the target/dependency folder

-To send messages to the queue run the following :
+To send messages to the queue run the following in the target directory:

-    ~> java -cp queue-modules-<version>.jar:lib/amqp-client-3.0.4.jar:lib/json-simple-1.1.1.jar com.wl.rabbits.TestSender
+    ~> java -cp queue-modules-1.0.1.jar:dependency/* com.wl.rabbits.TestSender

-To receive messages from the queue run the following :
+To receive messages from the queue run the following in the target directory:

-    ~> java -cp queue-modules-<version>.jar:lib/amqp-client-3.0.4.jar:lib/json-simple-1.1.1.jar com.wl.rabbits.MessageProcessor
+    ~> java -cp queue-modules-1.0.1.jar:dependency/* com.wl.rabbits.MessageProcessor